prolifick1/react-news-site-iv/README.md

 Since Facebook created React, we'll use their web app as an example.
 Looking at a facebook user's homepage, it's reasonable to assume that there are different components for stories, newsfeed, chat, etc. If a new story is added to the page, only the stories component needs to know about the state change and update itself and/or its child components accordingly.
 Or if you scroll down your newsfeed and trigger a new fetch for more posts (via infinite scroll), only the newsfeed component (and/or its child components) needs to update.

 ### Component Lifecycle Methods
-We'll be learning about useEffect() hook later on, but we'll need to use it for our API call.
+We'll be using the useEffect() hook to fetch our data from the API.

 ```javascript
 import { useState, useEffect } from 'react'